vpanyushenko/bubbles/src/assets/markdown/changelog/index.md

 - Added options to include checkboxes on table rows and utility functions to manipulate them.
 - Add callback option to fileform
 - FileForm input will clear value after promise completes
+- The dropdown component can now be hidden with the hidden property
+- The dropdown component line breaks are now set as a boolean

 **Fixed**